Bachelor of Design (Games)

 Semester 2, 2018

-You must have successfully completed the Advanced Diploma of Screen and Media (Interactive Media) with a Grade Point Average (GPA) of 3.0 (out of 4.0) for guaranteed entry.
+Applicants who have completed the Advanced Diploma of Screen and Media (Interactive Media) with a Grade Point Average (GPA) of 3.0 (out of 4.0) are guaranteed entry.

 If you do not meet the GPA requirement for guaranteed entry you will be invited to a folio presentation.

 RMIT is committed to admissions transparency.
 View the 2018 ATAR distribution information for our degrees and information about how admissions work at RMIT:

 You must have successfully completed an Australian Year 12 (or equivalent senior secondary school qualification) with a minimum 65% average (check calculator below).

 Equivalent qualifications may also include completion of the RMIT Foundation Studies program or a recognised post secondary diploma in the relevant discipline with the required grades.

 Meeting the minimum academic requirements does not guarantee entry.
 Your application will still need to be assessed and accepted.

 To study this program you will need to complete one of the following English proficiency tests: